IQNOMY/platform_documentation/developers/websitescript.rst

 Standard implementation of the script can be done by a webmaster.
 He will implement the script in the source code of your website.
 Normally this is done in a website template.

+* Asynchronious to prevent page loading problems
+* Can be placed with the Google tagmanager
- The script will only work when implemented on every page where you want to follow visitors.
+* Should be on every page where you want to follow your customers

 BODY script
 ===========